- SAP and Oracle have engaged in a concerted effort to strip out value from the base support level.

 When SAP and Oracle sell their software, they sell the software with base support.
 This base support has increased throughout the years to now rest at 22% of the cost of the license.
-This 22% is due on a yearly basis, and it is proposed that this support means that these vendors provide support for the application.
-However, as time has passed SAP and Oracle have stripped the investment from their support pushing their support to the 90% range in profit margin.
+This 22% is due every year, and it is proposed that this support means that these vendors provide support for the application.
+However, as time has passed, SAP and Oracle have stripped the investment from their support, pushing their support to the 90% range in profit margin.
 In this article, we will evaluate the implications of this strategy for SAP and Oracle Customers.

 The Scam of SAP and Oracle Support

 In sales presentations, SAP and Oracle talk about how fantastic their support is, but the reality of their base support offering is considered by those that use the support to be quite weak.
 We use SAP support, and it is mostly a waste of time, with SAP support representatives normally deflecting issues when they turn out to be broken functionality in SAP.

 Therefore, it is now prevalent to receive false answers from SAP on issues that would make it understandable that SAP sales had misled customers.
 SAP and Oracle maintain ticketing systems, but the value of these is declining as well.
 English is usually a second language for those that work in SAP and Oracle support (due to gutting the support employment in the countries where most of SAP and Oracle’s customers are), so miscommunications and inefficient communication is widespread.

 So while customers get less and less from SAP and Oracle support, support is more and more used to push customers into doing things that these vendors want their customers to do.

 “Oracle EBS 11 hit GA in 2004.
 Oracle pulled its premier support just six years later in 2010, then dropped extended support in 2013.
 That left customers, who had yet to upgrade, on what Oracle calls “sustaining support.”
 At each tier, the level of service declines but the price does not.